FancyBanana/TF2-EasyScript/README.md

 A scripting framework by /u/FanciestBanana
 A thank you for people contributing to this project: /u/Tvde1

+## Update 1.2 broke compatibility with previous version.
+Please read changelog.
+Older 1.1 version is still available.
+Sorry of inconvinience.

-### For quick programming guide scroll to the bottom.
+#### For quick programming guide scroll to the bottom.

 ## Description